Chapter 1: Committees

 Back to Guide to Policies & Procedures

-All of the committees that affect the operations of RUSA (such as Access to Information, Conference Program Coordinating, Member Engagement, Professional Development, and Professional Resources) have representatives appointed by each section or members representing sections, but selected by the vice-president, to ensure that decisions and plans are carried out with the input of all the RUSA sections.
-It is critical, to the effective running of RUSA, that all section representatives and committee members attend RUSA committee meetings, play an active role on the committees, and relay information back and forth between the committees and the sections.
+Committees assisting with the operations of RUSA (such as Conference Program Coordinating, Member Engagement, Professional Development, and Professional Resources) have representatives appointed by each section to ensure that decisions and plans are carried out with the input of all the RUSA sections.
+Committe members are expected to attend committee meetings and play an active role in the work of the committees.
+Committee members representing a section are expected to serve as a communications link between the committee and the section.

 RUSA Appointments to ALA Level Committees:

-RUSA has the opportunity, via the RUSA Vice-President, to suggest appointments to the ALA Vice-President for possible appointment to an ALA committee.
-This process, established by the ALA Vice-President, takes place in early fall.
-While members have no direct duties to the Division because of their appointment, it is a courtesy to submit a yearly informal report on the work of the committee to which they were appointed and to highlight in the report any items of interest to RUSA and its membership.
+RUSA has the opportunity, via the RUSA Vice-President, to suggest individuals for possible appointment to an ALA-level committee.
+The suggestions should be made to the ALA Vice-President.
+This process takes place in early fall.
+While members have no direct reporting responsibility to the Division, it is a courtesy to submit a yearly informal report on the work of the committee to which they were appointed and to highlight in the report any items of interest to RUSA and its membership.
 (These appointments to ALA level committees are not to be confused with RUSA liaison appointments to ALA committees.)
 (See also chapter: “RUSA Representatives to the wider ALA Community.”)

 Joint Committees

-1. The Board may establish joint committees, either standing or special, within RUSA when the functions of the proposed committee cannot be appropriately delegated to a single section or existing RUSA committee.
+- The Board may establish joint committees, either standing or special, within RUSA when the functions of the proposed committee cannot be appropriately delegated to a single section or an existing RUSA committee.

 Committee reports, minutes: